 About an hour away, lies a small town called Bardstown.
 It is famous for three things as far as we could see: firstly, it lies at the very heart of Bourbon country, secondly it is very old, the second oldest town in Kentucky, and, thirdly, it was here that the very first full leg amputation took place.
 So, as we like a drop of the hard stuff now and again and have also been known on occasion to be somewhat legless, it seemed just the place to visit.

-Bardstown itself is historically quaint, oozing with old shops and bars and colorful stories.
+Bardstown itself is historically quaint, bursting with old shops and bars.
 At the epicenter of the town, and of the many myths, stands the spooky Talbott Tavern.
 This roadside hostelry evokes tales of 19th century stagecoaches, having welcomed weary, dusty travelers for over 200 years and it remains just as it did at the time of the American Independence.
-It is said to be the oldest Western stagecoach stop in America; an inn packed to the rafters with legends.
-Those notorious outlaw brothers Jesse and Frank James visited the Tavern with impunity while on the run and 'reportedly' let off their guns inside the rooms after yet another session with their favorite local whisky; the bullet holes are still there in a second floor wall as a permanent reminder.
-Indeed Jesse's ghost apparently haunts the rooms to this day (as we used to say on the newspapers, 'never let the truth get in the way of a good story).
+It is said to be the oldest Western stagecoach stop in America, an inn packed to the rafters with legends.
+Those notorious outlaw brothers Jesse and Frank James visited the Tavern with impunity while on the run and 'reportedly' let off their guns inside the rooms after yet another session with their favorite local whisky.
+The bullet holes are still there in a second floor wall as a permanent reminder.
+Indeed Jesse's ghost apparently haunts the rooms to this day.

 George Washington stayed here too as did the exiled King Louis Philippe of France, who went off on a bawdy tour of America for four years in the 1830s in order to keep his head on his shoulders (which wouldn't have been the case if he had stayed in France after the Revolution).
 The licentious French monarch, a bit of a swordsman in all senses of the word, allegedly left a tsunami of offspring throughout the land, after numerous nocturnal entanglements with landladies and kitchen maids as he did his Grand Tour with his entourage.
-Then there's the forbidding jail next door which holds tales of such cruel and terrible conditions; inmates would go to any extreme to get out their hell-hole.
-One female prisoner, we are told, stripped naked, soaped her body and tried to wriggle through the bars, something I advised Sandie not to attempt as we crossed the road to one of the local pubs.
+Then there's the forbidding jail next door which holds tales of such cruel and terrible conditions Inmates would go to any extreme to get out their hell-hole.
+One female prisoner, we are told, stripped naked, soaped her body and tried to wriggle through the bars.
 The luckless lady in the prison, to end the fable, got stuck and had to explain her somewhat compromised position to her guard.
-Tricky.

 There are many Bourbon distilleries around Bardstown.
 We decided to see what damage we could do to one of the most famous, Jim Beam.